Akascape/py-window-styles/Example_Documentation.md

 hwnd = windll.user32.GetActiveWindow()
 pywinstyles.change_header_color(hwnd, color="blue")
 ```
-Note: If you are applying themes like *acrylic*, then paint your UI window with black using the suitable methods.
-Otherwise the theme doesn't work properly.
+Note: If you are applying themes like *acrylic*, then paint your UI window with black using suitable methods.
+Otherwise those theme doesn't work properly.